Making a complaint

 Generally, complaints should be resolved at the lowest level.

-If you're in prison, this means using the PC.01 system and then the Corrections' Complaints Response Desk on 0800 326 778 (Monday-Friday, 7am-7pm).
+If you're in prison, this means using the PC.01 system.
 If, after that, you believe you have been treated unfairly or unreasonably, you can make a complaint to the Inspectorate.

 If you're in the community you should speak to a Community Corrections staff member to try to resolve your concern.